surhudm/idlaccess/README.md

 ```

 Give the correct install path.
 When it asks if you need to run the license administrator, please say no.

+For MacOSX, find the IDL 8.7.3 IDL installer dmg.

 ## Create a ssh tunnel to IUCAA license server.